Discover more from Tech World With Milan Newsletter

 It is one of the earliest and most adopted design patterns.
 Its primary goal is to separate the application's data, user interface, and control logic into three interconnected components.

-Here, the Model manages data and logic, the View displays the information, and the controller connects the Model and View, handling user input.
+Here, the Model manages data and logic, the View displays information, and the controller connects the Model and View and handles user input.

 Usage: For Web applications with a clear separation between data handling and UI.